sbugallo/mastering_python/docs_src/chapters/9_design_patterns/considerations.rst

 That's the theoretical aspect of a design pattern, the fact that it is an abstract idea that expresses concepts about the layout of the objects in the solution.
-There are plenty of other books and several other resources about object-oriented design, and design patterns in particular, so in this book, we are going to focus on those implementation details for Python.
+There are plenty of other books and several other resources about object-oriented design, and design patterns in particular, so we are going to focus on those implementation details for Python.

 Given the nature of Python, some of the classical design patterns aren't actually needed.